-Shrubby groundcover coral creeper has a pretty cottage-garden look, flowering on and off all year with bright reddish-coral blooms.
+Shrubby groundcover coral creeper has a pretty cottage-garden look, flowering on and off all year with soft reddish-coral blooms.

 Appealingly haphazard in appearance, it works best in an informal landscape or cascading over the sides of a container.

 This plant grows fast to 1 or 2 feet tall and covers an area in no time flat.

 It needs regular edging to keep it controlled.
 It can appear

 "weedy" - and can actually become a weed in your yard if you don't keep

 These groundcovers can be used as foundation plants under low windows, surrounding a palm or mailbox, filling in under trees (with at least dappled sunlight), or decorating the patio or porch in a hanging basket.

 They can also be used along a deck or porch and allowed to climb posts and railings.